 - Do employees receive training on the proper use and types of ladders?

-To maintain electrical safety, some questions to answer includes:
+To maintain electrical safety, some questions to answer include in the Warehouse Safety checklist:

-- Is there proper identification and signs for electrical hazards (shock, fire, overloading)?
+- Are there proper identification and signs for electrical hazards (shock, fire, overloading)?

 - Is there proper training for workers on how to handle electrical hazards?